Boyz n the Hood: Plot

 The next afternoon, Doughboy and his gang notice Ferris and two Bloods members driving through their neighborhood seeking retribution for the previous night's confrontation.
 Tasked by Brenda to run an errand, Ricky encounters and fights Doughboy, with Brenda defending Ricky and smacking Doughboy.
 Ricky's test results are delivered as he and Tre depart.
 Later spotted by the Bloods, they cut through back alleys to avoid them before splitting up.
 However, the Bloods locate and fatally shoot Ricky, and a distraught Doughboy helps Tre carry Ricky's bloodied corpse home.
-Afterwards, Brenda and Shanice, both devastated by Ricky's death, tearfully blame Doughboy for instigating the shooting.
+Brenda and Shanice, both devastated by Ricky's death, tearfully blame Doughboy for instigating the shooting.
+Later that night, Brenda and Shanice discover that Ricky scored a 710, enough to qualify for the scholarship he sought.

 Vengefully taking and loading his father's gun, Tre almost departs to join Doughboy outside but Furious intercepts him, seemingly convincing him to reject revenge.
 Moments later, though, Furious and Brandi catch Tre sneaking out to join his friends.
 Later that night, as they drive around the city, Tre comes to his senses and returns home.
-Meanwhile, Brenda receives Ricky's SAT results and discovers his score of 710, enough to qualify for his scholarship.
-After Doughboy, Dooky and Monster unexpectedly encounter Ferris and the Bloods eating outside a fast food restaurant, Monster shoots the fleeing trio in a drive-by shooting.
-Doughboy then stops and exits his car to approach their bodies; aware Ferris and Ricky's killer are still alive, he emotionlessly executes them.
-Later that evening, when Tre arrives home, he and Furious stare at each other before entering their bedrooms for the night.
+After Doughboy, Dooky, and Monster unexpectedly encounter Ferris and the Bloods eating outside a fast food restaurant, Monster shoots the fleeing trio in a drive-by shooting.
+Doughboy then stops and exits his car to approach their bodies; aware Ricky's killer and Ferris are still alive, he coldly murders them.
+Later that evening, when Tre arrives home, he and Furious silently stare at each other before entering their bedrooms for the night.

-The next morning, Doughboy visits Tre, understanding why he abandoned the gang.
-Knowing he will face retaliation for killing Ferris, and reflecting on his own lifestyle, Doughboy questions why people like him are ignored, and also laments Ricky's death and his mother's disaffection.
+Doughboy visits Tre the following morning, understanding why he abandoned the gang.
+Knowing he will face retaliation for killing Ferris, and reflecting on his own lifestyle, Doughboy questions why the plight of those living in the ghetto is ignored by the mainstream media, and laments Ricky's death and his mother's disaffection.
 Tre embraces him as a surrogate brother.
-As Doughboy departs and Tre goes back into his house, a postscript reveals that Ricky was buried the next day and Doughboy was murdered two weeks later.
-Tre and Brandi ultimately depart in the fall to attend college near each other in Atlanta, Georgia.
+As Doughboy departs and Tre goes back into his house, a postscript from the epilogue text reveals that Ricky was buried the next day and Doughboy was murdered two weeks later.
+Tre and Brandi ultimately depart in the fall to attend college at Morehouse and Spelman.